PDLT-University-of-York/test-split-site/docs/ultra/announcements.md

 !!!
 Warning

-    If you post an announcement and forget to choose the email copy check box, you’ll need to create a new announcement.
-If you edit the announcement and select an email copy and post it again, the email will not be sent.
+     This feature only works before you 'post' your announcement.
+Once 'posted', the announcement can't be edited to then send an email, a new copy of the announcement must be made.

 ### **What do students see?**